 - Argentine Peso in the markets - recent ARS moves and predictions from the FX markets

 - Travelling in Argentina - currency & money saving tips

-- Argentine peso exchange rates - latest info & charts.
+- Argentine Peso exchange rates - latest & historic exchange rates.

 It is the domestic currency in Argentina.

-The interactive chart below shows the ARS to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to ARS exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

 There have been occasional Falklands-related protests against British interests in Argentina.
 You should avoid all protests and demonstrations.
 Yellow fever vaccination is recommended for travel to some parts of the country.
 That said, Argentina is a modern country with good health and dental services.
 Sanitation and hygiene at restaurants is relatively high, and tap water is generally safe to drink throughout the country.

 Tourists in Argentina usually realize that they need to be careful, but when you’re having fun it’s easy to forget to pay attention.
 When possible, try not to look like a foreigner.
 Obviously this is not always the easiest thing for a foreigner to do, but there are certain steps you can take.
 In a country where approximately 30% of the population lives below the poverty line, and the local currency is valued at less than one quarter of a US dollar and one-sixth of a Euro, it is a sad fact that certain people view foreigners as nothing more than a potential source of mone.